svileng/ng-simplePagination/README.md

 # Simple Pagination

-An AngularJS module for simple pagination on data already stored on the controller.
+An AngularJS module for simple pagination on static data.

 Mostly based on various snippets which I found on JSFiddle, with some changes by me.

 ## Quick start